johnfmorton/craft-entry-editor-links/README.md

 # Entry Editor Link Plugin

-This is a plugin for Craft CMS, version 4 or version 5.
-It helps make front-end entry edit links for your entry authors.
+_Entry Editor Link_ is a plugin for Craft CMS, version 4 or version 5.
+It helps create "edit this entry" links for your entry authors on the front-end pages of your site.
 It's design to work well with statically cached sites, like those using FastCGI Cache.

-See the [Overview](#overview) section below for more information.
+See the [Overview](#overview) section for more information.

-Here's an example of how my blog looks to me when I'm logged into the site.
-I can click the pencil icon to edit the entry in the control panel.
+The screenshot below is an example of how my blog looks to me when I'm logged into Craft CMS.
+I can click the pencil icon to edit the entry.

 ![screenshot.png](screenshot.png)